 Back to all posts

-A couple working remotely in Mexico City is not just a solo digital nomad multiplied by two.
+A couple working remotely in Mexico City is not just one digital nomad multiplied by two.

-If you are still choosing the citywide base, compare Mexico City neighborhoods for monthly stays first.
-If you already know you need a furnished, work-ready stay rather than a hotel room, start with monthly apartments in Mexico City.
-Couples who suspect they need more separation should keep Narvarte furnished monthly apartments open while reading.
+The June 17, 2026 refresh adds current rent-pressure context, platform-fee and tax checks, video-call bandwidth guidance, local images only, and stricter booking questions for two people working from the same place.
+If you are still choosing a citywide base, compare Mexico City neighborhoods for monthly stays first.
+If you already know you need a furnished stay instead of a hotel room, start with monthly apartments in Mexico City and keep Narvarte furnished monthly apartments open while reading.

 Quick answer